5.2.1 Data Acquisition

 sudo swapon /swapfile

-# Open /etc/fstab using vim
+# Open /etc/fstab with vim

 sudo vim /etc/fstab